 12. The present Agreement shall enter into force on the date of its signature by both Parties hereto.
 It shall remain in force until the last instalment due is received by ITU.

-IN WITNESS THEREOF, the undersigned, being duly authorized thereto, have signed two (2) originals of the present Agreement in [English/French/Spanish/].
+IN WITNESS THEREOF, the undersigned, being duly authorized thereto, have signed two (2) originals of the present Agreement in [English/French/Spanish/Russian/Arabic/Chinese].